Flaque/merchant.js/README.md

-# 💰 Merchant
+# 💰 Merchant 💰

 Merchant is a system for creating programs that manage changing numbers over time.
 It's especially useful for creating idle games (sometimes called incremental games), but could potentially be used in other games or programs.

+If you're not sure what an idle game is, [click here to find out](http://www.decisionproblem.com/paperclips/index2.html).

-It works well with Redux, but doesn't require it.
+Merchant works well with Redux, but doesn't require it.
 Functions return copies and don't modify state.
-Since Merchant is built on `immutable`, most of it's key concepts are stored as immuatble objects.
+Since Merchant is built on `immutable`, most of it's key concepts are stored as immutable objects.

-Merchant is really just a collection of patterns with some helpful functions.
+To be frank, Merchant is really just a collection of patterns with some helpful functions.
+It's fairly minimalistic but also gives you a good amount of power without sacrificing efficiency.

 [Docs here.](https://flaque.github.io/merchant.js/)